|Dates:||June 28 – July 11|

 Boys and Girls Club Service and Na Pali Hike

 Our Hawaii summer service program begins as we jump right into a project with The Boys and Girls Club of Kauai.
-Our days are filled with mentoring and inspiring local schoolchildren through games and activities.
-We are also given the unique opportunity to take outrigger canoes to remote trails and participate in trail restoration efforts.
-After three days of volunteering, we escape into the rainforest where we hike and meander past waterfalls that tower over 100 feet high throughout this truly captivating landscape.
+Our days are filled with mentoring and inspiring local school-children through games and activities.
+Through field days, tri-club events and service projects we help foster positive relationships between islanders and our students from mainland.
+After a few days of volunteering, we escape into the rainforest where we hike and meander past towering waterfalls that soar over 100 feet high throughout this truly captivating landscape.

-We partner with a large non-profit grassroots organization dedicated to their mission “to protect and enjoy our oceans, waves and beaches.”
-With the help of local professionals, we gain knowledge of our environmental needs while taking part in conservation and research projects.
-Reaping the benefits of our hard work, we take the afternoon to surf these beautiful blue-green waves under the supervision of local surf instructors.
+We partner with a large grassroots non-profit organization dedicated to their mission “to protect and enjoy our oceans, waves and beaches.”
+With the help of local professionals, we gain knowledge of environmental needs and tackle debris washed onto beaches.
+Our efforts have helped to collect up to 700 pounds of debris in a single day of cleanup which helps keep Kauai’s beaches pristine for all to enjoy.
+Reaping the benefits of our hard work, we take the afternoon and learn to surf the beautiful blue-green waves under the supervision of local surf instructors.

-A trip to Hawaii wouldn’t be complete without some adventure!
-On the Zodiak Raft Tour, we spend a day absorbing the remarkable coastal views by boat and snorkeling through astounding coral reefs in search of sea turtles.
-We also take the opportunity to learn the Hawaiian art of outrigger canoeing as we paddle our way across Hanalei Bay in the same way early Polynesians founded Kauai.
+A trip to Hawaii wouldn’t be complete without some blue water adventure!
+On the Zodiak Raft Tour, we spend a day absorbing the remarkable coastal views by boat and snorkeling through astounding coral reefs in search of unique underwater wildlife.

 “This trip was a blast!
 I would do it again in a heartbeat!”— Katie R-D., ARCC Student